superrmatt/funWithGraphs/README.md

 ### Sources:
 Taught me everything I know about Data structures & algorithms, their design & their analysis.
-- Dr. Kevin McCullen, Associate Professor at SUNY College at Plattsburgh.
+- Dr. Kevin McCullen, Associate Professor of computer science at SUNY College at Plattsburgh.
-- Martin Mailloux, Assistant Professor at SUNY College at Plattsburgh.
+- Martin Mailloux, Assistant Professor of computer science at SUNY College at Plattsburgh.
-- Dr. Delbert Hart, Associate Professor at SUNY College at Plattsburgh.
+- Dr. Delbert Hart, Associate Professor of computer science at SUNY College at Plattsburgh.
-- Dr. Hung Ngo, Associate Professor at University at Buffalo.
+- Dr. Hung Ngo, Associate Professor of computer science at University at Buffalo.
-- Dr Carl Alphonce, Associate Professor at University at Buffalo.
+- Dr Carl Alphonce, Associate Professor of computer science at University at Buffalo.
 - The vastness of the interwebs